alexandrehefren/alexandrehefren.github.io/_posts/2024-05-20-the-tradition-of-teaching-to-test.md

 read_time:
 comments:
 search:
-excerpt: "The tradition of teaching to test is a rejection of questions"
+excerpt: "The tradition of teaching to test is a way of impairing human progress by the rejection of questions"
 header:
   teaser: /images/posts/TTT-7114.jpg
   # image: /images/posts/TTT-7114(2).jpg